royabhishek99/overallanalysis/README.md

-The addup.html page is to be done my Anmol, the "Get Started" button should redirect the page to the first page, i.e. "OverAll Student Performace Analysis"
+The addup.html and addmarks.html page is to be done my Anmol, the "Get Started" (addup) and "Submit"(addmarks) button should redirect the page to the first page, i.e. "OverAll Student Performace Analysis"

-Also, what Apeksha said earlier regarding all the tables being in the same page, ig it'll be a problem as we don't know how to dynamically update the page.
+Also, what Apeksha, you just adjust the graph position, that part I could'nt do.
-Thus, 8 semesters will have 8 pages(2 graphs for each semester), can't help it.
-It is what it is.
+Thus, 8 semesters will have 8 pages(2 graphs for each semester)